codeforamerica/document-extractor-poc/docs/configuration_baseline_todo.md

 - [ ] **Document IAM user purposes** and usage locations
 - [ ] **Consider alternatives** like cross-account roles or IAM Roles Anywhere where possible

+**Note:** No IAM users are currently used in this infrastructure - all access is role-based.

 ---

 ## Lambda Functions